coniferprod/KSynthLib/README.md

 # KSynthLib

-Patch management utilities for Kawai K series digital synthesizers.
+Patch management utilities for Kawai K series digital synthesizers: K4, K5, K5000 and K1 II.

 This project creates a .NET library as a NuGet package that can be installed in .NET application projects.